tom-mi/aws-codebuild-locale-error/README.md

 # aws-codebuild-locale-error

-This is a minimal example to reproduce a weird CodeBuild error that occurs when setting an unsupported locale and injecting a SSM parameter into the build environment.
+This is a minimal example to reproduce a weird CodeBuild error that occurs when setting an unsupported locale and injecting an SSM parameter into the build environment.

 Deploy with `npx cdk deploy` and start a build in the CodeBuild console if you want to reproduce the error.